Page last updated: July 2026 · Rates and program guidelines current as of publish date

 Is a reverse mortgage or a HELOC better for Florida retirees?

 It depends on your income, how long you plan to stay in the home, and your estate goals.
-A reverse mortgage eliminates monthly payments and suits long-term residents who want maximum cash flow flexibility.
-A HELOC requires monthly payments but offers more flexibility and lower long-term cost for shorter-term needs.
-We compare both options for your specific situation.
+A reverse mortgage eliminates monthly payments and suits long-term residents.
+A HELOC requires monthly payments but offers flexibility and lower long-term cost for shorter-term needs.

 Are reverse mortgage proceeds taxable in Florida?

 Reverse mortgage proceeds are generally considered loan advances, not income, and are typically not subject to federal income tax.
-Florida has no state income tax, which is an advantage.
-We always recommend consulting a qualified tax advisor regarding your specific situation before proceeding.
+Florida has no state income tax.
+Consult a qualified tax advisor regarding your specific situation.

 What happens to my home equity after I take a reverse mortgage?

 The loan balance grows over time as interest accrues.
-When you leave the home, the loan is repaid from the sale proceeds.
-Any remaining equity after repayment belongs to you or your heirs.
-If the loan balance exceeds the home value at sale, FHA insurance covers the difference — your heirs owe nothing beyond the home itself.
+When you leave the home, the loan is repaid from sale proceeds.
+Any remaining equity belongs to you or your heirs.
+If the balance exceeds the home value, FHA insurance covers the difference.

 Begin Your Consultation